RomanKosobrodov/RomanKosobrodov.github.io/_posts/2016-09-18-member-function-to-function-pointer.markdown

 ---

 As a C++ programmer I used to think that there are no tasks that could not be tackled by the language.
-People do all sorts of facsinating things with it including rendering web pages and processing text.
+People do all sorts of fascinating things with it including rendering web pages and processing text.

 Recently I came across a simple task that apparently could not be solved in C++.